Independence, informed debate, policy influence and reach.

 CEDA provides thought leadership and policy perspectives on the economic and social issues affecting Australia.
 We achieve this through a rigorous and evidence-based research agenda, and forums and events that deliver lively debate and critical perspectives.

-At the helm is CEDA Chief Executive, Professor the Hon.
-Stephen Martin, and National Chairman, Paul McClintock AO.
+At the helm is Acting CEDA Chief Executive, Hamilton Calder and National Chairman, Paul McClintock AO.

 Our funding comes from membership fees, events, research grants and sponsorship.